Meet the WMSLT Team

 We have a growing number of highly skilled staff who work within our Pre-school, Primary, Secondary and SEN Teams.
 Four highly skilled and experienced members of the team have the Service Lead Responsibility for the teams

 WMSLT consider it extremely important to carefully match a therapist to a client or school based on clinician expertise, personalities, the specific needs of the client (school or individual) and of course, budget.
-Our large diverse team of clinicians consisting of SLT Assistants, Newly Qualified staff, Junior staff and Senior Speech and Language Therapists enable us to do just that.
+Our large diverse team of clinicians consisting of SLT Assistants, Newly Qualified staff, Junior staff and Senior Speech and Language Therapists and an Occupational Therapist and qualified Sensory Integration Practitioner enable us to do just that.
 Meet the Team!

 Meet our Junior SLTs, Newly Qualified SLTs and SLT Assistants